How To Improve Drainage In Potted Plants

 There are three main ways for you to improve the drainage in your potted plants:

-Those three steps sound easy and are an excellent starting point for you.
+These three steps sound easy and are an excellent starting point.
 But not all of us have a natural green thumb.
-Keep reading as we guide you through the details of how you can grow healthier plants by promoting proper drainage.
+Keep reading to learn how to grow healthier plants by promoting proper drainage.

 Choosing The Right Soil For Your Containers

-You’ll find these mixes at your local nursery or home garden store.
-There are soil-free soils explicitly created for different types of plants.
-You’ll be able to find a perfect match for your plant of choice.
+You can find these mixes at your local nursery, online, or home garden store.
+There are also soil-free soils explicitly created for different types of plants.

 Deep Planters Let Your Roots Breath